 We can pay your veterinarian directly

+Rather than having the traditional insurance reimbursement model, Trupanion has changed the game and created a process that, once again, puts our members first.
+We can pay your veterinarian directly, before you even leave the hospital.
 We don’t want you to pay out of pocket and we think you probably don’t either.
-We don’t want to waste your time, and we don’t want you to have to worry about what’s going to get covered.
+We don’t want you to have to worry about what’s going to get covered.
 In many cases, our direct pay option requires no paperwork and no phone calls from the pet owner.

-Most pets deal with only a few unrelated conditions over the course of their life.
-For a pet that is insured for 13 years you might end up paying your deductible 3 or 4 times over those 13 years with Trupanion’s lifetime per condition.
-With an annual deductible, you’ll be paying your deductible 13 times, and with Petplan’s annual per condition deductible, you can expect to pay your deductible at least 16 or 17 times if all the conditions affect your pet a single time, and if it’s a chronic condition, expect 26 deductible payments.
+Many pets deal with only a few unrelated conditions over the course of their life.
+For a pet that is insured for 10 years that has one or two veterinary issues per year, you could pay your deductible at least 10 or 15 times if all the conditions affect your pet only a single time.
+If they have chronic conditions, you could pay up to 20 or 30 deductible payments.

 See this in Petplan’s own policy wording below: